Existence of weak solutions for a general porous medium equation with nonlocal pressure: Introduction

-Existence of constructed weak solutions for $m \in(1,3)$ was proved by the same authors in \cite{StanTesoVazCRAS,StanTesoVazJDE} under some extra decay conditions on the initial data.
-In that paper we employed a rather standard regularization of the singular operator by considering $K_\epsilon \star u \to |x|^{-(N-2s)} \star u = (-\Delta)^{-s} u$ where $K_\epsilon $ is a suitable smooth kernel.
-Energy estimates allowed us to obtain compactness, but only in the range of $m$.
-New methods seemed to be needed for the more degenerate case $m\ge 3$.
+Existence of a class of weak solutions for $m \in(1,3)$, obtained as limits of approximations, was proved by the present authors in \cite{StanTesoVazCRAS,StanTesoVazJDE} under some extra decay conditions on the initial data.
+In that paper we employed a rather standard regularization of the singular operator by considering a suitable smooth kernel $K_\epsilon $ such that $K_\epsilon \star u \to |x|^{-(N-2s)} \star u = (-\Delta)^{-s} u$.
+Energy estimates allowed us to obtain compactness, but only in the stated range of $m$.
+New methods seemed to be needed to tackle the more degenerate case $m\ge 3$; it is the purpose of the present paper to address and solve that problem.
 A further discussion on this issue can be found in Section \ref{sec:comments}.
-The main step we take here in order to prove existence of weak solutions solutions of \eqref{model1} is a novel approximation method.
-This consists in interpreting model \eqref{model1} in the form
+The main step we take here in order to prove existence of weak solutions of \eqref{model1} is a novel approximation method.
+It consists in interpreting model \eqref{model1} in the form

-Then we approximate the operator $\mathcal{L}= (-\Delta)^{1-s}$ by
+Then, we approximate the operator $\mathcal{L}= (-\Delta)^{1-s}$ by

-Considering this approach to model \eqref{model1} allows us to prove certain $L^p$-estimates.
-These are an essential tool in order to derive convergence of the solutions of approximating problems.
+This approach to model \eqref{model1} allows us to prove some needed $L^p$-estimates, that are an essential tool in order to derive convergence of the solutions of the approximating problems.

-We start by assuming initial data $u_0 \in L^1(\RN)\cap L^\infty(\RN)$, and we prove existence of a class of weak solutions that we construct using an approximating method.
+We start by assuming initial data $u_0 \in L^1(\RN)\cap L^\infty(\RN)$, $u_0 \ge 0$, and we prove existence of a class of weak solutions constructed via an approximating method that uses the preceding observation and proceeds via several approximation steps.
 The paper combines a great variety of compactness techniques and the detailed proofs show how the available energy estimates can be used step by step as we pass to the limit in the approximating models.
 The main difficulties of the construction are: the nonlocal and nonlinear character of the equation, absence of comparison principle, absence of explicit self-similar solutions (except very particular cases, c.f \cite{StanTesoVazTrans}).

 A second contribution of the paper is the generality of the initial data.
 We may take $u_0 =\mu \in \mathcal{M}^+(\R^N)\,$, the space of nonnegative Radon measures on $\RN$ with finite mass.
 This covers in particular the case of merely integrable data $u_0\in L^1(\RN)$.
 We cover that issue in Section \ref{SectionExistL1} where we obtain existence of weak solutions for the whole range $1<m<\infty$, generalizing the results of \cite{CaffVaz} and \cite{StanTesoVazJDE}, where the cases $m=2$ and $m\in (1,3)$ were covered respectively.
 This rounds up the existence theory.